PalashSinha14/mess-meal-system/README.md

 The core problem addressed is the lack of reliable, per-meal attendance information before food preparation begins.

 Instead of solving the entire mess management problem, this system focuses on a **single, high-impact slice**:
-- Allowing residents to explicitly confirm their meals
+- Allowing residents to explicitly confirm their meal
 - Aggregating confirmations into a clear planning signal for staff

 ---